wragge/discontents-blog/_posts/2016-02-24-fundtrove.md

 	<li>Open letter from the <a href="http://www.historycouncilnsw.org.au/news/post/advocacy-funding-cuts/">History Council of NSW</a> to Senator Mitch Fifield</li>
 	<li>Open letter from the <a href="http://www.theaha.org.au/aha-criticises-efficiency-dividends/">Australian Historical Association</a> to Prime Minister Malcolm Turnbull (and others)</li>
 	<li>Statement by ALIA, NSLA &amp; MA, <a href="https://www.alia.org.au/peak-bodies-advocate-trove">Peak bodies call on infrastructure minister to support Trove</a></li>
+	<li>Statement by the <a href="https://www.facebook.com/CHASSAustralia/posts/1034664969928632">Council for the Humanities, Arts and Social Sciences</a></li>
 </ul>
 Blog posts:
 <ul>